ibm-cloud-docs/appid/istio.md

 What can the App Identity and Access adapter do for you?
 Check out this video to learn more about how quickly you can protect your multi-cloud applications.

-<iframe class="embed-responsive-item" id="about-app-identity-access-adapter" title="Using Istio to Secure Your Multicloud Kubernetes Applications with Zero Code Change" type="text/html" width="640" height="390" src="//www.youtube.com/embed/z1kCjxOw9Vs?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="about-app-identity-access-adapter" title="Using Istio to Secure Your Multicloud Kubernetes Applications with Zero Code Change" type="text/html" width="640" height="390" src="//www.youtube.com/embed/z1kCjxOw9Vs?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>{: caption="Video 1.
+Using Istio to secure your Multicloud Kubernetes Applications" caption-side="bottom"}